umayeremon/umayeremon/README.md

 ## 👀 Current Overview:

-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on open-source projects related to web development, especially those involving React and Node.js.
-- 🤔 I’m looking for help with Improving my understanding of advanced JavaScript concepts and best practices
+- 🤔 I’m looking for help with improving my understanding of advanced JavaScript concepts and best practices
 - 💬 Ask me about JavaScript
 - ⚡ Fun fact: I can solve a Rubik's Cube in under 2 minutes.